A NSW Government website

 Each webinar qualifies for one hour of formal CPD for registered architects.
 The webinar series includes content relevant to the 2021 National Standard of Competency for Architects across the capabilities, competencies and performance criteria relating to Understanding Country (including Performance Criteria 3, 8, 12, 15, 17, 25, 26, 27, 29, 30, 34, 36, 41, 45 and 50).

-Please keep a record of your responses as evidence of attendance and completion (CPD certificates will not be issued).
-Questions will be provided before each event.
+Please keep a record of your responses as evidence of attendance and completion.
+You do not need to send the Government Architect NSW copies of your responses.
+CPD certificates will not be issued.

 View this webinar to understand more about the final framework.